inxomnyaa/PocketRadio/README.md

 We collected a library of .nbs songs here: https://forums.pmmp.io/threads/200-nbs-songs.294/

 There soon will be a proper, separate website though, where you can submit your own .nbs files, search for songs and download them

+## Issues
+Feel free to open issues with PocketRadio if you find them.
+Make sure to check a few things **before** creating an issue
+ - Make sure PocketMine runs without any plugins
+ - Try the latest version of PocketRadio
+ - Read over the readme one more time
+After you've done all this, we'd love to help!